EU MDR Audit Class I Devices: 4 Essential Steps for CE Marking and Medical Device Regulatory Compliance

 Executive Snapshot

-Without immediate legal and regulatory assistance, the company faced:
+Without immediate intervention, the company risked:

-• Suspension of exports to EU clients.
+• Suspension of exports to key EU clients

-• Long-term reputational damage within the industry.
+• Long-term reputational damage in the medical device industry

 1. Legal & Regulatory Gap Analysis